renzev to linuxmemesEnglish · edit-21 year agoAverage systemd debateimagemessage-square124linkfedilinkarrow-up1813arrow-down138

-minus-squareInverseParallaxlinkfedilinkEnglisharrow-up4·11 months agoI mount it manually when I’m sure everything is up.
+minus-squareInverseParallaxlinkfedilinkEnglisharrow-up4·1 year agoI mount it manually when I’m sure everything is up.
 The issue is, I use this workstation to bring up the rest of my network and servers if they’re down, can’t have a hard dependency on nfs if it’s job is to bring up nfs.

 Wouldn’t your NFS not mount in that case?
 Wouldn’t you want it to retry periodically?
 Also, what happens to your service when NFS isn’t available?